 About Eye Exams

-Routine eye exams for eye health, vision correction for eyeglasses and contact lenses as well as cataract eye exams, LASIK eye exams, eye exams for retina problems including diabetic eye problems and age related macular degeneration (AMD) and glaucoma eye exams and screening are performed by the eye doctors and staff members at The Eye Care & Surgery Center as part of the full range of comprehensive eye care services we offer.
+Routine eye exams for eye health, vision correction for eyeglasses and contact lenses as well as cataract eye exams, LASIK eye exams, eye exams for retina problems including floaters, retinal tears, retinal detachment, diabetic eye problems & age related macular degeneration (AMD) and glaucoma eye exams are performed by our team of eye doctors and staff.
 We strongly recommend that all patients have routine eye examinations on a regular basis.

 How Often Should I Have My Eyes Examined?